North Down (UK Parliament constituency): History

-Traditionally levels of turnout in elections are very low by Northern Ireland standards, possibly because the lack of a serious threat of a nationalist victory removes the impetus to vote common among unionists elsewhere in the province.
+Traditionally, levels of turnout in elections are very low by Northern Ireland standards.
 The one significant exception to the levels of turnout was the 1998 referendum on the Good Friday Agreement where turnout reached 80%, a total not come close to since 1921.

-The parliamentary constituency was original held by the Ulster Unionist Party with no serious opposition.
+The parliamentary constituency was originally held by the Ulster Unionist Party with no serious opposition.
 In 1970 James Kilfedder was first elected and he proceeded to accumulate a high level of personal popularity in the constituency.
 In 1977 he left the Ulster Unionists in protest over their increasing support for Enoch Powell's proposed policy of integration for Northern Ireland, rather than the restoration of devolved government.
 Standing as an independent Unionist, Kilfedder successfully defended his seat against a UUP challenge in the 1979 general election.
 The following year he formed the Ulster Popular Unionist Party, with a few local councillors being elected on the label.

 Kilfedder continued to hold his seat.
 Then in the 1987 general election he agreed an electoral pact with the Ulster Unionists and the Democratic Unionist Party to form a united opposition to the Anglo-Irish Agreement.
 However the local UUP candidate, Robert McCartney, was opposed to this pact and refused to withdraw.
 He was expelled from the UUP and so stood as a "Real Unionist" on a platform of complete integration for the province.
 Kilfedder retained the seat but with a reduced majority.
 As part of his platform for integration, McCartney had called for the major UK parties to organise and stand in the province and his result gave impetus to this campaign.

-The Conservative Party did very well in the 1989 local elections for North Down Borough Council when they became the largest party.
+The Conservative Party did very well in the 1989 North Down Borough Council election when they became the largest party.
 They stood candidates in several Northern Ireland constituencies in the 1992 general election, but their strongest prospect was expected to be North Down.
 Kilfedder by this stage was taking the Conservative whip at Westminster and so was aggrieved by this (and subsequently given a knighthood).
 In the event the result was similar to 1987, with the Conservatives getting a similar vote to McCartney.